IurmanJ/ebpf-ipv6-exthdr-injection/README.md

 # tc filter add dev eth0 egress bpf da obj tc_ipv6_eh_kern.o sec tc/egress/hbh8
 ```

+**IMPORTANT**: you need the iproute2 tool compiled with libbpf support.

 You can add more filters (on protocol, src/dst addresses, ports, etc) with tc or inside the program itself (if the latter, a bpf map is probably the way to go).